cldr-steven-matison/Streams-Processing-Hands-on-Lab/module_1.md

 ```

-The script will also stream a fraudulent transaction with the same account ID as the original transaction but with different location and amount.
+The NiFi Data Flow will also stream a fraudulent transaction with the same account ID as the original transaction but with different location and amount.
 The transaction_id will be prefixed with 'xxx' in order to highlight them easily.

 ##### **Fraudulent transaction**